tonystr/tonystr.github.io/public/articles/json_in_gamemaker/index.md

 "weight": 12.000000, "name": "burning_longsword" } ] }
 ```

 Perfect!
-Except very hard to read. `json_encode()` prefers making more compact JSON to save on file size, since JSON doesn't necessarily need to be human readable.
-Again, a JSON formatter would fix this.
+Except it's very hard to read. `json_encode()` prefers making more compact JSON to save on file size, since JSON doesn't necessarily need to be human readable.
+A JSON formatter could fix this.
 Let's make the game check if a save file already exists, then load that, but if it doesn't, fill up a new one.

 ```gml